bolt/docs/docs/templates/content-search.md

 Optionally, you can set the scoring for fields and taxonomies, to change the scoring for a match in those fields or taxonomies.
 In our opinion, you seldomly need to adjust these scorings manually, and it suffices to use the defaults.
-By default, a match in any field in the contenttype gets a base score of '50'.
+By default, a match in any field in the ContentType gets a base score of '50'.
 A match in the title gets a base score of '100', and a matching taxonomy gets a base score of '75'.